brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 24 bht.md

 2. "The regeneration of the godly is indeed — as we have formerly explained — nothing else than the formation anew of the image of God in them."
 3. "Both holiness and righteousness ought to be sincere; because we have to do with God, whom it is impossible to deceive."

+### Philip Schaff:
+1. "Put ye on the Lord Jesus Christ."
+(Romans 13:14)
+2. "More than was lost in Adam has been given in Christ, but both creations are 'after the image of God.'"
+3. "The new man hath been created; the former points to moral rectitude, external and toward men; the latter, to the internal quality of spiritual life, its relation to God.
+The two combined express moral perfection."

 ### Archibald T. Robertson:
 1. "Put on (ενδυσασθα).
 First aorist middle infinitive of ενδυω (-νω), for which see Colossians 3:10."
 2. "The brand-new (see Ephesians 2:15) man," though τον νεον in Colossians 3:10.